-More interested in the characters, Villeneuve also explores their moral ambiguity visually, like when he covers the lower half of K’s face with the tall collar of his dark green coat or makes him sit in the dark waiting to retire a replicant.
+More interested in the characters, Villeneuve also explores their moral ambiguity in a visual way, like when he covers the lower half of K’s face with the tall collar of his dark green coat or makes him sit in the dark waiting to retire a replicant.
 Ryan Gosling, by the way, does an excellent job as an apathetic man who is in a relationship with a hologram, Joi (Ana de Armas), conveying a gamut of mixed feelings that emerge once K starts to realize that his implanted memories might be real.
-And even more remarkable is the quiet way that Deckard appears, without the fuss of a big revelation, creating an older Deckard that moves us with the complexity of his feelings and the difficult choices that he had to make to save the ones he loved.
+And even more remarkable is the quiet way that Deckard appears, without the fuss of a big revelation, as an older man who moves us with the complexity of his feelings and the difficult choices he had to make to save those he loved.

 As an existential look into what distinguishes us as humans, it is interesting to observe how Blade Runner 2049 is told from the perspective of an acquiescent replicant who begins to have feelings — as opposed to the first film, in which a cold human had to fall in love with a replicant to be confronted with how relative things actually are.
 This time, Villeneuve seems to be asking us: if two different beings reach a certain evolutionary stage in which they can be considered virtually identical — even if those feelings are engineered — wouldn’t it be safe to say that they become alike?
 Are programmed feelings or those provoked by fabricated memories unreal?

 If the difference between humans, replicants and holograms turn out to be only nucleotides and binary digits, what would distinguish human feelings from synthetic ones?
-Well, nothing, the film seems to argue, since they are both real for those who have them, regardless of where they come from or what they are made of.
+Well, nothing, the film seems to argue, since those feelings are real for those who have them, regardless of where they come from or what they are made of.
 Even human feelings are anchored in memories that are never entirely real, but filtered by our emotional response and connection to our experiences.
-And this is what makes K’s decision so meaningful in the end, when he finally understands that it is our choices that make us “human” after all.
+And this is what makes K’s decision so meaningful in the end, when he finally understands that it is our choices what makes us “human” after all.

-Elevated by amazing visual effects – which should be remembered in the Oscars especially for a haunting threesome scene and a jaw-dropping moment when an old familiar face reappears looking just as young as 35 years before – Blade Runner 2049 may not be groundbreaking or a masterpiece like the first film, but expands its universe and mythology to another level.
+Elevated by amazing visual effects — which should be remembered in the Oscars especially because of a haunting threesome scene and a jaw-dropping moment when an old familiar face reappears looking just as young as 35 years before — Blade Runner 2049 may not be groundbreaking or a masterpiece like the first film, but expands its universe and mythology to a new level.
 If Blade Runner is becoming a franchise now, then I will love to see more of it.